ATLANTA

 SAN FRANCISCO

-I cut and assemble paper clippings, paying attention to what forms emerge as the material moves through the process.
+I cut and assemble paper clippings, paying attention to what forms emerge as the materials move through the process.

+The paper I use comes from leftover or discarded magazines (scrap cuttings, remnants).
 I’m interested in the lack of pressure we put on what is leftover.
 Once a project is complete, the rules loosen.
 Decisions become less precious, and accidents are allowed to happen.
-In that space, materials behave more honestly.